SuNingXJBT/Antennabar/README.md

 # Antennabar of eFootball
-Explanation of the eFootball Antenna Bar
-Explanation of the eFootball Antenna Bar
+#Explanation of the eFootball Antenna Bar

-Check PDF file for detail.
+Check PDF file for detail.  https://github.com/SuNingXJBT/Antennabar/blob/main/explanation%20of%20the%20eFootball%20antenna%20bar.pdf

 1 year ago I shared a post to explain the meaning of eFootball’s antenna bar.
 Here is the finding.